 a noun + an adjective

 a verb + a noun

-You will find some common Spanish compound nouns in the following examples, but keep in mind that they will not necessarily be compound nouns in English.
+You’ll find some common Spanish compound nouns in the following examples, but remember that they won’t necessarily be compound nouns in English.

-As you can see, the mechanisms to create compound nouns in English and in Spanish are very similar.
-However, there is a difference between Spanish and English compound nouns that has always caught my attention: The majority of Spanish compound nouns end in -s in their singular form!
+One difference between Spanish and English compound nouns has always caught my attention: Most of them end in -s in their singular form!

-Here you have some examples of Spanish compound nouns ending in -s and their plural forms:
+Here are some examples of Spanish compound nouns ending in -s and their plural forms:

 See?
 Both singular and plural are the same.
 Just remember to use the correct form of the article.

 80 Common Spanish Nouns You Should Know